cdl-geneseo/critical-digital-practices/mod-2/editing-from-the-command-line.md

 You can't navigate the file in insert mode.
 If you're not where you want to be in the file to make changes, hit `esc` to escape, use the keyboard to go where you want to be, and type `i` again to re-enter insert mode.

-Type as would normally to add text.
-You can use your keyboard to navigate within the nex test you're adding.
+Type as you would normally to add text.
+You can use your keyboard to navigate within the text you're adding.

-After making your desired changes, type `esc`, followed by `:w` if you want to save your changes, `:wq` if you want to save them and exit the file, or `:q!` if you want to exit without saving any changes.
-If you typed `:w` to simply save, you can continue by entering insert mode again with `i`.
+After making your desired changes, type `esc`, followed by `:w` if you want to save your changes; by `:wq` if you want to save them and exit the file; or by `:q!` if you want to exit without saving any changes.
+If you typed `:w` to simply save, you can continue editing by entering insert mode again with `i`.

 If you type